jimb245/scriptremote_test/README.md

 **These are the customized Angular templates:**

-The 'ng' attributes provide the links to the Angular framework.
+The 'ng' attributes provide the links to the [**Angular**](https://angularjs.org) framework.
 A few HTML5 and [**bootstrap**](http://getbootstrap.com) library features are used for styling.
+The second template is for the reply part of the message.
+The reply button is handled by the template's parent element so it does not appear here.

 ```
 <ul class="list-group">